Read Peter Marren's review of this BSBI Handbook for British Wildlife magazine here.

 Broomrapes of Britain & Ireland: BSBI Handbook #22

-The most recent addition to our series of BSBI Handbooks was published on 1st May 2021.
-Broomrapes of Britain & Ireland, BSBI Handbook number 22, is by Dr Chris Thorogood, Deputy Director and Head of Science at the University of Oxford Botanic Garden and Arboretum; and Dr Fred Rumsey, Senior Curator in Charge of Historical Collections, Algae, Fungi and Plants Division, Life Sciences Department at the Natural History Museum, London.
+Broomrapes of Britain & Ireland, BSBI Handbook number 22, is by Dr Chris Thorogood, Deputy Director and Head of Science at the University of Oxford Botanic Garden and Arboretum, and Dr Fred Rumsey, Senior Curator in Charge of Historical Collections, Algae, Fungi and Plants Division, Life Sciences Department at the Natural History Museum, London.
+It was published on 1st May 2021.

 The Handbook is illustrated in colour throughout with photographs, line drawings and BSBI distribution maps, many of which compare the distributions of these parasitic plants with those of their primary hosts.